gregmsanderson/fly-live-beats/docs/4-aws-create-a-database.md

 A single DB instance is the cheapest.
 Just _one_ instance and so has no fail-over/high-availability.
 A Multi-AZ DB instance has _two_ instances: a primary and a standby (in a different AZ), so _does_ have high-availability.
 The most expensive option is a Multi-AZ DB cluster.
 This has _three_ instances: a primary and two read-replicas.

+We'd probably recommend the middle option (unless you need read-replicas).

 Scroll down and give the database a name.

-Then give the initial main user a name.
-The default is _postgres_.
+Then give the initial user a name.
+The default is _postgres_ which is fine.

-You can either let AWS generate a password for you, or enter your own random one.
-As with any password, make sure to keep it secret and keep it out of your code.
+You can either let AWS generate a password for you, or enter your own.
+As with any password, make sure to keep it secret.
+Keep it out of your code.
+If it has to be used in sa connection string, make sure that is stored encrypted.

-Scroll down to choose the instance configration.
+Scroll down further and choose the instance configration.
 If you click on the dropdown menu you can see all of the available ones.
 The smallest size (the micro instance) has 2 vCPU and 1 GB of RAM.
-The "t" instances are bustable which means they get a share of the CPU.
-They can't use it continually however most applications would not need that.
-They are substantially cheaper than the larger classes.
+The "t" instances are bustable.
+That means they get a share of the CPU.
+They are substantially cheaper than the larger classes and should be fine for small applications.

-Next you can choose the initial disk size.
+Next choose the initial disk size.
 The default is the smallest value: 20GB.
-Handily that can auto-scale so you don't need to over-provision storage to begin with:
+Handily RDS can auto-scale the disk so you don't need to over-provision storage to begin with:

 ![RDS disk size](img/aws_rds_disk_size.jpeg)